Article

 Inverie House was built in the early 19th century for the last of the Highland chiefs, Colonel Alasdair Macdonell of Glengarry (1773 - 1828).
 It passed to the Baird family in the late 19th century and then to Lord Brocket (Alan Ronald Nall-Cain) (1904 - 1967) in 1934.

 In what appears to be a remarkable story of survival, the 28 bedroom house (with 28 chimneys) lay deserted, fully furnished and open, for a number of years until the local community bought it as part of their buyout of the Knoydart Estate in 1999.
 Two years later, in order to raise funds, the house was sold again.
-Reportedly paying in excess of the £150,000 asking price (and beneficiary of a trust fund), the purchaser was an American sculptor and furniture designer, Rick Walsh, who had been searching for somewhere to live in Scotland, along with his wife (born in Ayrshire, but they met while at college in America), and three children. whose wife Dorothy is Scottish, born in Ayrshire, a wife and three children, the buyer is said to be the beneficiary of an obscure American trust fund.
+Reportedly paying in excess of the £150,000 asking price (and beneficiary of a trust fund), the purchaser was an American sculptor and furniture designer, Rick Walsh, who had been searching for somewhere to live in Scotland, along with his wife Dorothy (a Scot born in Ayrshire, the two had met while at college in America), and three children.
+The buyer is said to be the beneficiary of an obscure American trust fund.
 His aim being to relocate his Vermont based studio in Inverie, and attract his high-profile clients to the area.

 The house, and the whole area, could have been lost in 1982, when the Ministry of Defence (MoD) expressed an interest in purchasing the entire Knoydart peninsula (then about 55,000 acres), and establishing a training area.
 Protest campaigns were mounted by conservationists, mountaineers and walkers, which succeeded in dissuading the MoD from proceeding, but the estate was later acquired by a property speculator, who broke it into smaller lots and sold them off.